 In November 1944 he sailed from Horten, Norway on his first and only patrol, one of the most successful in the final year of the war.
 In January 1945 he sank four ships in Canadian waters with a total of 24,531 tons.

 One of the oldest commanders

 At 40, Kapitän zur See Dobratz was one of the oldest U-boat commanders of WWII to see active service when he took U-1232 out from Horten on 10 Nov 1944.
 The patrol lasted 97 days.
-It may be that his Luftwaffe experience stood him in good stead while on patrol.
-His unusual success and survival rate for this stage of the war is shared by other U-boat commanders who also served in the Luftwaffe.
+It may be that his time in the Luftwaffe stood him in good stead while on patrol.
+His unusual success and survival rate for this stage of the war is shared by other U-boat commanders with aviation experience (Hardegen, Hechler, Thomsen).

 Patrol info for Kurt Dobratz